Georgia says ex-president arrested after returning home

 He had come to power in the Rose Revolution demonstrations that drove the previous president, former Soviet Foreign Minister Eduard Shevardnadze, to resign.

-Saakashvilii left the country soon after the 2013 election, in which he could not run, was won by the candidate from the opposition Georgian Dream party.
+Saakashvilii left the country soon after the 2013 election, in which he could not run, was won by the candidate from Georgian Dream.

 In 2018, Georgian courts convicted and sentenced him to up to six years in prison.